SoftwareGuy/Ignorance/README.md

 What devices are supported?
 ------------

-- Desktop platforms such as Windows, Mac OS and Linux are supported out of the box along with Android and iOS.
+- 64bit (x86_64) desktop platforms such as Windows, Mac OS and Linux are supported out of the box along with Android and iOS (ARMv7/ARM64).

 - Consoles are hit and miss, since they run on slimmed down operating systems.

-- If ENet can run on it and it's supported by Unity, you're good with Ignorance.
+- If ENet native can run on it and it's supported by Unity, you're good with Ignorance.

 For more info, see the FAQ.